 WantedBy=multi-user.target

-This unit will launch a script (/usr/local/sbin/usbip_teleinfo.sh) with a loop checking regularly if the specified endpoints are mounted or not, and if not, try to mount them.
-It also traps the various Unix termination signals to properly unbind the mounted remote devices.
-You have to replace the SERVER IP and the BUS ID exposed on SERVER that you want to mount.
+) containing a loop that regularly checks whether the specified endpoints are mounted, and if not, attempts to mount them.
+The script also traps various Unix termination signals so it can unbind the mounted remote devices cleanly.
+Remember to update the script with your own SERVER IP and the BUS ID as exposed by your server.

 root@DEBIAN10-3-JEEDOM:~# joe /usr/local/sbin/usbip_teleinfo.sh